Recoil-Order and Radiative Corrections to the aCORN Experiment: Recoil-order correction

 The beta decay matrix element including the weak hadronic and leptonic currents is

 Harrington \cite{Har60} derived the beta decay differential decay rate

-The $C_i$ are complicated expressions, defined in Ref.~\cite{Har60}, that contain the equivalent form factors of equation \ref{E:weak} and $\theta_{e\nu}$ is the angle between the electron and antineutrino momentum vectors in the decay frame.
+where $G_F = 1.16638 \times 10^{-5}$ GeV$^{-2}$ is the Fermi weak coupling constant.
+The $C_i$ are complicated expressions, defined in Ref.~\cite{Har60}, that contain the form factors of equation \ref{E:weak} and $\theta_{e\nu}$ is the angle between the electron and antineutrino momentum vectors in the decay frame.
 Equations \ref{E:JTWeqn} and \ref{E:Harrington} can be related by expanding equation \ref{E:Harrington} in $(q/M_n)$ and adding the first recoil order terms to the correlation coefficients in equation \ref{E:JTWeqn}, which then become functions of $E_e$.
 The result for the $a$-coefficient has been given by several authors \cite{Bil60, Nac68, Gar01}.
-Following the notation of Ref.~\cite{Gar01}

 Here $R$ = $E_e^{\rm max}$/$M_n$ = $1.37539\times 10^{-3}$, $\epsilon$ = $(m_e/M_n)^2$ = $2.95792\times 10^{-7}$, $x$ = $E_e$/$E_e^{\rm max}$, $\beta$ = $\sqrt{1 - (m_e/E_e)^2}$, $\tilde{f_2}$ = $f_2(0)$/$f_1(0)$ = 1.85295, and $m_e$ is the electron mass.
 The approximation $q^2 \approx 0$ is appropriate here because the $q^2$ dependence of the form factors enters at next-to-leading recoil order.